antjes88/PostgreSQLInterface/README.md

 to other RDBS the same way this one is inspired on the one to connect to SQLServer located on the library berryworld.

 ## Structure
 The library has an unique class that handles the relations to a database allowing to load and extract data.
+Below, you can find a little introduction to all relevant methods.
+For more information, read the doc of the method or take a look to the tests in the repo.

 ## Instantiate the class
 To instantiate the class to connect to a Heroku Database: